Former Adult Star Sunny Leone Says U.S. Elected Donald Trump For A Reason

 Former adult star Sunny Leone believes the U.S. elected President Donald Trump for a good reason.
 The famous Bollywood star, who is an American citizen, said that she agrees with critics that Trump is not the best person for the job.
-However, she feels that the country wanted him as their President.
+However, she feels that the country wanted him as their president.

-In an interview with the Bombay Times, Sunny Leone talked about Trump, and also expressed her desire to write an autobiography.
+In an interview with the Bombay Times, Sunny Leone talked about Trump and also expressed her desire to write an autobiography.

-“We don’t know what he’s going to do,” Leone said about the 45th President of the United States.
+“We don’t know what he’s going to do,” Leone said about the 45th president of the United States.
 “But my husband said something interesting: ‘We can’t wish for him to do bad, we can only wish for him to do good.’
 US has never had a President who’s not been a part of politics.
 He is the one President about whom everything’s out of the table.
 It’s better to know than not knowing.”

 “Is he the greatest person?
-Probably not.”
-Sunny continued.
+Probably not,” Sunny continued.
 “What we do know is the majority of the country voted for Trump for a reason.”

 When it comes to her autobiography, she says that she wants her fans to know more about her.
 That won’t be happening anytime soon, though.